CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - A full URL to a thumb sized image representation of the object *or* relative path if files are contained with in the project.
 - The thumb image is used to represent the object on visualization pages (i.e. Home, Browse, Map, and Timeline), in a fast, user friendly file size.
 - If this field is blank, the template will use a icon to represent the object based on its `display_template` or `format` field.
-- As a general guideline, thumb images should be JPGs approximately 400x400 px max.
+- As a general guideline, thumb images should be JPGs approximately 450px wide.
 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/pct:20/0/default.jpg`
 - Example value for object in project: `/objects/thumbs/demo_002_th.jpg`
 - Example value for YouTube object: `https://img.youtube.com/vi/CVXQ3X6Q8oU/mqdefault.jpg`